Everything you need to know about July rail walkouts

 The strike days for the London Underground, from 23 to 28 July, are intended to disrupt travel in the capital for as long as possible.
 In combination, passengers in the capital who depend on both national rail and the Tube will be hit by strikes on nine out of 10 days between 20 and 29 July.

 All train operators rely on a certain amount of overtime/rest-day working to operate their usual timetables.
-The impact of the Aslef actions from 3 to 8 and 17 to 22 July will vary according to how much the individual train operator depends on overtime, and also staff sickness levels.
+The impact of the Aslef action from 17 to 22 July will vary according to how much the individual train operator depends on overtime, and also staff sickness levels.

-For the first Aslef overtime ban, several operators have introduced emergency timetables.
+For the first Aslef overtime ban, several operators introduced emergency timetables.
+A similar pattern is expected in the next round.

 “Overall, services will usually be reduced to hourly in off-peak periods with a small number of cancellations during the morning and evening peaks.
 Some first and last trains may also be cancelled.”

-Normally Wimbledon station is served by trains from Waterloo roughly every three minutes; this frequency is reduced during the first week of the tennis tournament.

-GTR, the biggest rail firm involved by passenger numbers, is operating a reduced timetable throughout the Aslef action from 3 to 8 July.
+GTR, the biggest rail firm involved by passenger numbers, also operated a reduced timetable throughout the Aslef action from 3 to 8 July.

-No Gatwick Express will run, while Great Northern, Southern and Thameslink passengers will have fewer trains.
-The company says: “Services will be busier than usual, especially in peak hours.
-It’s likely you will need to queue and you may not be able to board your chosen service.
-You should allow extra time for your journey.”
+No Gatwick Express ran, while Great Northern, Southern and Thameslink passengers operated fewer trains.

 Why is Aslef taking industrial action?